Author: Kirk Lougheed

 For example, imagine that our world had one less violent human act, or one less tragic natural disaster.
 Or imagine that our world contained one more happy human.
 It is easy to imagine lots of different ways that this world might be improved.
 This line of thinking might entail that there is an infinite list of increasingly good worlds from which God can choose to create.
 On this scenario, while God is the best being, there is simply no best option to select.

-The Moral Surpassability Objection
+2. The Moral Surpassability Objection

 Where does this objection leave us?
 It entails that either God does not exist because God’s creative work could always be surpassed.
 Or it entails that this scenario cannot be true, and that God did in fact create the best world.
 But then we are back to being stuck with the highly counter-intuitive conclusion that our world, with all of its evil and suffering, is the very best world God could have created.

-The Multiverse Hypothesis
+3. The Multiverse Hypothesis

 To avoid the claim that God created a unique best world – and that no better world exists – some theists posit that God created a multiverse containing all of the universes that meet some minimum requirement of goodness.4 Perhaps there is an infinite list of increasingly better universes.
 On this scenario, God creates all of the good universes and the entire multiverse can be considered the best possible creation.
 Our universe is just one among many that God creates and so the intuition that God could have created something much better is preserved on the multiverse scenario.